idleft/MiniDatabase/src/readme.txt

    The program should work.
 But it will fail.
    You are supposed to implement the API of the index manager defined in ix.h and pfm.h

-   There are 14 public test cases.
    Refer to the each test case for detail.

 - By default you should not change those functions of the IndexManager and IX_ScanIterator class defined in ix/ix.h.
   If you think some changes are really necessary, please contact us first.